AtmosferaUSM/server_tutorial_WRF/docs/geogrid.md

 ## **Create plots in pdf format**

-To export the image to PDF in the cluster, we are going to edit the `ncl` script in the `util` folder.
+To export the image to PDF in the cluster, we will edit the `ncl` script in the `util` folder.

     cd /shared/scratch/WPS/util
     vim plotgrids_new.ncl